Home

 Completed Projects

-Transportation Agency Data Collection Practice for Use with In-Service Performance Evaluations (ISPEs) (NCHRP 22-44)
+NCHRP Project 22-44: Transportation Agency Data Collection Practice for Use with In-Service Performance Evaluations (ISPEs)

 The objective of this project is to develop guidance for the collection, extraction, and documentation of In-Service Performance Evaluation (ISPE) data to compliment the analysis procedures developed under NCHRP 22-33.
 The results of this research were published as NCHRP web only document 407 in 2024, which is available here: Data Collection Practices for Use with In-Service Performance Evaluations